Jamestown started as a fort, placed on an island without permission from the current inhabitants

 Source: Library of Congress, A map of the most inhabited part of Virginia (by Joshua Fry and Peter Jefferson, 1755)

 Since Jamestown was the first permanent English settlement in North America, why do school children studying the history of the United States focus on Plymouth Rock and the tale of the Pilgrims in Massachusetts?
-The Pilgrims arrived in 1620, which was 13 years after Jamestown was settled.
+The Separatists (as they were known at the time) arrived in 1620, which was 13 years after Jamestown was settled.

 The answer involves the American Civil War, which ended in 1865.
 During Reconstruction, new public schools were established in the old Confederate states to educate the freed slaves and poor whites.
 Many teachers for those schools came from the northern states, especially Massachusetts.